AnYiEE/danmu/docs/en/cases/danmaku-progress.md

 const DANMAKU_DURATION = 5; // seconds

 function onSeek() {
   // clear all existing danmaku
-    manager.clear()
+  manager.clear();

-    // get a list of danmaku starting at 5 seconds before the current time const danmakus = getDanmakuStartingAt(video.currentTime - DANMAKU_DURATION)
+  // get a list of danmaku starting at 5 seconds before the current time const danmakus = getDanmakuStartingAt(video.currentTime - DANMAKU_DURATION);

-    danmakus.forEach(({time, text}) => {
+  danmakus.forEach(({ time, text }) => {
-        // compute the progress for each danmaku const progress = (video.currentTime - comment.time) / DANMAKU_DURATION
+    // compute the progress for each danmaku const progress = (video.currentTime - comment.time) / DANMAKU_DURATION;

     // The ones that are before video.currentTime will have progress > 0,
     // so they will appear immediately in the middle of the screen instead of the edges manager.push(text, {
-            progress
+      progress,
     });
-    })
+  });
 }

-video.addEventListener('seeking', onSeek)
+video.addEventListener('seeking', onSeek);
 ```